amplitude/amplitude-docs/content/collections/migration/en/migrate-from-mparticle.md

 ## Update SDK implementation

-Both mParticle and Amplitude SDKs are meant to capture first party data by tracking user interactions.
-For the most part both work pretty similarly except some nuances around syntax.
+Both mParticle and Amplitude SDKs capture first-party data by tracking user interactions.
+Other than some nuances around syntax, they work similarly.
 Here is high level mapping of concepts between mParticle & Amplitude.

 | mParticle | Amplitude | Notes                                      |
 |-----------|-----------|--------------------------------------------|